pkdone/envoy-sharded-mongodb/README.md

 cat /tmp/access0.log
 cat /tmp/access1.log
 ```
-* To execute a terminal session directly in one of the Mongos containers and then execute the Mongo Shell directly accessing the local Mongos process, run:
+* To execute a terminal session directly in one of the Mongos containers and then execute the MongoDB Shell directly accessing the local Mongos process, run:
 ```
 sudo docker-compose exec mongos-router0 /bin/bash
 mongo